No millionaire has ever existed without labor. It’s time we get taxed the same as workers.

 LET'S TALK ABOUT THE ELEPHANT IN THE ROOM.

 The elephant in the room refers to obvious problems or issues that decision makers avoid discussing or acknowledging.
-Using this metaphor as a feature, Millionaires for Humanity together with our german-based partner taxmenow will install a huge inflated elephant to draw attention to the important issue of the ever-growing inequality of wealth distribution.
+Using this metaphor as a feature, Millionaires for Humanity wil, together with our partners german-based taxmenow and Austria-based Momemtum Institute, install a huge inflated elephant to draw attention to the important issue of the ever-growing inequality of wealth distribution.
 For Millionaires for Humanity, the elephant in the room is wealth inequality, and the fact that introducing taxes on wealth for the world’s richest people could be enough to help fund a sustainable and fairer future for all of us.